ideacrew/enroll/lib/tasks/dry_run/README.md

   - Summary of all financial assistance applications that were renewed. (`dry_run/renewal_eligible_families_who_renewed_[year].csv`)
   - Summary of all financial assistance applications that were not renewed with possible causes. (`dry_run/renewal_eligible_families_who_did_not_renew_[year].csv`)

+## Logging

+The dry run process logs all steps and results to the file `dry_run/dry_run.log`.
+This log file is useful for debugging issues and verifying results.

 ## Development

 It is encouraged to add new tasks to simulate new processes.
 Here are some guidelines to follow: